NewsLocal News

 Posted

-City Council members in Belton heard the first reading Tuesday of an ordinance to ban no chance gaming machines in the city.
+City Council members in Belton heard the first reading Tuesday of an ordinance to ban "no chance" gaming machines in the city.

-KSHB 41 Cass County beat reporter Ryan Gamboa heard from business owners and residents on Monday night ahead of the meeting.
+KSHB 41 Cass County reporter Ryan Gamboa heard from business owners and residents on Monday ahead of the meeting.
 The ordinance, if passed, would increase offenses for a violation, including a fine up to $1,000 or jail time up to 180 days.

 Belton City Council